system76/tech-docs/src/models/gaze16/repairs.md

 If the CPU/GPU fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
 Contact Support to start a warranty claim or parts purchase.

-Depending on your climate and the age of the machine, it may be necessary to apply new thermal paste between the CPU/GPU and the heatsink.
-Thermal paste helps facilitate effective heat transfer between the CPU/GPU and the cooling equipment.
-These instructions can also be used in the unlikely event your heatsink needs replacing.
+Thermal paste helps facilitate heat transfer between the CPU/GPU and the cooling equipment.
+Depending on your climate and the age of the machine, replacing the thermal paste between the CPU/GPU and the heatsink may help the system run cooler.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 20 minutes